hrshtgo/Mashup/README.md

 ```
 * Install ffmpeg via https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/.

-## Using the web app
+## Using the Web App
 Navigate to the folder where you have downloaded the above files and open [run.py].

-Hit submit after filling the required entries in the webpage that opens and the input email id will receive a zip file containing an audio file which can be renamed to any audio file extension [for eg: mp3].
+Hit submit after filling the required entries in the webpage that opens and the input email id will receive a zip file containing an audio file which can be renamed to any audio file extension format [for eg: .mp3].

-Webpage can be changed by editing the HTML code in the templates folder named [index.html].
+The appearance of the webapp can be changed by editing the HTML code in the templates folder named [index.html].

 The webapp can be hosted online on a platform that allows the following:
 * SMTP via port 465.
 * Downloading and storing files from YouTube.

+As of now there were no free online platforms that satisfy both the conditions and therefore I have provided the link to this repository.